ajnsit/prank/CONTRIBUTING.md

 ## SSL

-Trunk can use either `native-tls` or `rustls` for SSL support. `rustls` without `aws-lc-sys` is the default backend, which should build out-of-the-box on all platforms.
+Prank can use either `native-tls` or `rustls` for SSL support. `rustls` without `aws-lc-sys` is the default backend, which should build out-of-the-box on all platforms.

 To opt into a different one, you can use the following command:
 ```sh